pakeke-constructor/UNIVERSITY/COSC261/TM_&_compute/TM.md

 EG: if it read symbol X, and the branch was (X _ _), it would go to that path.

 ## Finishing::
-If a turing machine finishes
+If a turing machine finishes in an accept state, that input is accepted. else, it is rejected